ekenberg/quotatool/README.md

 Missing your favorite *nix OS?
 Missing a feature, or found a bug?
 Feel free to add an Issue on https://github.com/ekenberg/quotatool

+## License
+This software is available under the terms of the GNU Public License (GPL) 2.0 or any later version.